 Colin A. Eagan, M.S. | User Experience Design

-Award-winning experience designer, author, and speaker specializing in information architecture, content strategy, and UX personalization.
+Award-winning experience designer, author, and speaker specializing in UX strategy, personalization, and AI-enabled design.
 Based in Washington, D.C, working globally.

 Sample Interview: The Informed Life Podcast